The 34th Annual

 Keep an eye on this space for the latest updates on the DCC.

-Mark your calendar and start making plans to attend the premier technical conference of the year, the 33rd Annual ARRL and TAPR Digital Communications Conference to be held September 5-7, 2014, in Austin, Texas>.
-The conference location is the Austin Marriott South, Austin, TX
+Mark your calendar and start making plans to attend the premier technical conference of the year, the 34th Annual ARRL and TAPR Digital Communications Conference to be held October 9-11, 2015. in Arlington Heights, IL (Chicago).
+The conference location is the DoubleTree by Hilton Chicago - Arlington Heights

 The ARRL and TAPR Digital Communications Conference is an international forum for radio amateurs to meet, publish their work, and present new ideas and techniques.
 Presenters and attendees will have the opportunity to exchange ideas and learn about recent hardware and software advances, theories, experimental results, and practical applications.